dragon-dune/dragon-dune/docs/README.md

     -   Note that disbanding units at the beginning of the turn frees up units to be recruited at another location in that same turn.

-3. The current player may conscript 1 units from the bank onto any territory where they already have a unit.
+3. The current player may conscript up to 2 units from the bank onto any territory where they already have a unit.
 This action is free.
 4. The current player may hire Goblin mercenaries at a cost of 1 gold per mercenary if it is in a city, or 2 gold per mercenary if it is